jp-bitcube/NLP_Basics/README.md

 # NLP_Basics

-Understanding how a machine understands context of language.
-"We are Human, thought to patterns to making Machines" J.P.M.C
+Understanding how a machine understands context of language i.e a simple Quote: "We are Human, and a thought to the patterns in making Machines".
+J.P.M.C

 ## Need to set-up virtualenv

 $ pip install virtualenv
 $ virtualenv venv

-# Set-up
+# Activate App
 $ source venv/bin/activate

 ## Install Packages

 $ pip install requirements.txt

-`To reduce you can reduce`
+## Extra features to install
 `pip install (each): streamlit, spacy, gensim, sumy i.e`
 $ pip install streamlit